 And now you may have this beautiful twelve-volume set for five days' free examina-tion.
 If, at the end of that time, you decide that you do not want to keep the set, you are at liberty to return it and the trial will not have cost you a cent.
-If you keep the set, as you doubtless will, pay for it on the amazingly easy terms of your own selec-tion as shown on the coupon.
-If you are interested in reading the works of the most unique character in American literature, mail the And now you may have this reading the works in a most unique character in American literature, mail the coupon NOW.
-Send no money - examine the set free-pay on easy terms if pleased.
+If you keep the set, as you doubtless will, pay for it on the amazingly easy terms of your own selec-tion as shown on the coupon. beautiful twelve-volume set easy terms of your own selec-tion as shown on the coupon.
+If you are interested in reading the works of the most unique character in American literature, mail the coupon NOW.
+Send no money -examine the set free-pay on easy terms if pleased.
 Present price good only until second edition is sold.

-Address the Brann Publish-ers, Inc., Dept. 1510, 130 E. 25th St., New York City, and the set will be shipped pre-paid at once, securely packed in a wooden box.
+Address the Brann Publish-Address the Brann Publish-ers, Inc., Dept. 1510, 130 E, 25th St., New York City, and the set will be shipped pre-paid at once, securely packed in a wooden box.